 COMESA is working with the relevant authorities and the region's airlines on a programme to remove air traffic controls.
 The aim is to eventually remove all air traffic controls except for those concerned with safety.
 Increased competition within regional routes will reduce the cost of air travel and transport and foster greater regional trade.
 A detailed policy on Air Transport has been adopted by the COMESA Heads of State and Government.
-The policy considers the Yamoussoukro declaration on Air Transport in Africa.
+The policy takes into account the Yamoussoukro declaration on Air Transport in Africa.
 The policy has been adopted in collaboration with SADC and EAC to cover the whole Eastern and Southern Africa region.
 Air Transport Competition Regulations have been developed jointly by the EAC, COMESA and SADC Ministers responsible for air transport.
+In 2014, COMESA Secretariat secured approximately US \$10 million from the African Development Bank (AfDB) to establish a single, seamless airspace in the sub-region.
+This is intended to reduce air transport costs and increase tourism, trade and regional social economic integration.